 No worker should have to put up with wage theft.
 You’ve worked hard to earn a living and we think it’s time you actually got it.
 If you believe that your employer is stealing from you, contact our experienced wage and hour attorneys today for a free consultation.
 We’ve helped hundreds of employees pursue back wages by filing civil unpaid overtime lawsuits on their behalf.

 While our lawyers are not licensed to practice law in the State of Arizona, we frequently collaborate with a national alliance of labor attorneys who can help workers in all 50 states, including Arizona.
 Even better, we always offer our legal services on a contingency-fee basis – you owe nothing until we secure compensation in your case.
 To find more information about your rights, call us now or complete our online contact form.

 How Much Is Minimum Wage In Arizona?

 That will remain true even as Arizona’s minimum wage continues to rise.
 In November of 2016, Arizona residents voted to increase the State’s minimum wage on an annual basis for the next three years.
-So in 2018, the rate will become $10.50 per hour and, one year later, increase again to $11.
+So in 2019, the rate will become $11 per hour.
 By 2020, the minimum wage in Arizona should be $12 an hour.
 After that, the rate will be pegged to the cost-of-living, rising or falling as the prices of consumer goods and household necessities fluctuate.